Meetpatel006/ChallengeHub/README.md

 ## 📄 Contributing

-We welcome contributions to enhance the functionality and user experience of ChallengeHub.
+We welcome contributions to enhance the functionality and user experience of CodeQuest.
 Please see our [CONTRIBUTING](CONTRIBUTING.md) for guidelines on how to submit improvements and bug fixes.

 ## 📄 Acknowledgements